 -- The first section of this topic is shown below --

 - Onchocerciasis is caused by filarial worm Onchocerca volvulus.

 - Epidemiology: world’s second-leading cause of blindness.

 - Approximately 18 million people are infected, and nearly one million have been permanently blinded or suffer severe visual impairment.

 - 99% of onchocerciasis cases occur in Africa.

-- O. volvulus transmitted to humans by blackflies (Simulium damnosum) in areas including parts of Africa, South America, and the Middle East.
+- O. volvulus transmitted to humans by blackflies (Simulium damnosum), which breed in fast-flowing rivers and streams.

 - Disease is endemic in 31 countries in sub-Saharan Africa, plus Venezuela, Brazil, and Yemen; WHO has recently certified Columbia (2013), Ecuador (2014), Mexico (2015), and Guatamala (2016) to be free of human onchocerciasis.